christianhg/pof-guide/README.md

 const inc = R.add(1)
 ```

-This produces what is known as a *partial* function that can be passed around, e.g. to increment a list of numbers:
+This produces a new function that can be passed around, e.g. to increment a list of numbers:

 ```js
 [1, 2, 3].map(inc)